Introduction: Import Medical Devices in India

 This may sound exciting and a blessing but it can also be dangerous in India if the import or production of any medicine or equipment is left unchecked.
 To address the shortcomings, the Government of India established the Central Drugs Standard Control Organization, a national regulatory body headed by the Directorate General of Health Services, under the auspices of the Department of Health and Family Welfare.
-CDSCO is to India what Food and Drug Administration is to the United States, Medicines and Healthcare Products Regulatory Agency in the United Kingdom, the European Medicines Agency to the European Union and the PMDA to Japan.
-Nowadays, everything is changing including diseases and fight against any new or any existing disease, it is very important to make new medicines and before producing and distributing any such drugs, it is important to make sure it will not hurt in any way.
-This is where CDSCO comes in, focused on betterment of people.
-CDSCO also steps in when it is the matter of import of diagnostic devices.
+CDSCO is to India what Food and Drug Administration is to the United States, the Medicines and Healthcare Products Regulatory Agency in the United Kingdom, the European Medicines Agency to the European Union, and the PMDA to Japan.
+Nowadays, everything is changing including diseases, and fighting against any new or any existing disease, it is very important to make new medicines and before producing and distributing any such drugs, it is important to make sure it will not hurt in any way.
+This is where CDSCO comes in, focused on the betterment of people.
+CDSCO also steps in when it is a matter of import of diagnostic devices.

-Any applicant desiring to import or manufacture In vitro diagnostic medical devices shall file an application to obtain permission for the purpose of manufacturing or importing any new in-vitro diagnostic medical device to the Central Licensing Authority along with the prescribed fee either by an agent in case of import or by manufacturer.
+Any applicant desiring to import or manufacture In vitro diagnostic medical devices shall file an application to obtain permission for the purpose of manufacturing or importing any new in-vitro diagnostic medical device to the Central Licensing Authority along with the prescribed fee either by an agent in case of import or by the manufacturer.
 The applicant must be well known of the information provided in the fourth schedule and herewith.
-That these shall be used for the purpose of diagnosing serious diseases or diseases of special relevance to the Indian health scenario, life threatening, extreme urgency, national emergencies, epidemic and diagnostic medical devices used for diagnosis of conditions, for diseases of which diagnostic medical devices are unavailable in the country, the clinical data requirements may be deferred, omitted or abbreviated, as considered appropriate by the Central Licensing Authority.
+That these shall be used for the purpose of diagnosing serious diseases or diseases of special relevance to the Indian health scenario, life-threatening, extreme urgency, national emergencies, epidemic, and diagnostic medical devices used for diagnosis of conditions, for diseases of which diagnostic medical devices are unavailable in the country, the clinical data requirements may be deferred, omitted or abbreviated, as considered appropriate by the Central Licensing Authority.
 It is also provided that in a new In Vitro diagnostic medical device classified under Class A, clinical performance data may not be required, except in cases, where the Central Licensing Authority, for reasons of recording, deems it necessary depending on its type of medical device.

-The Central Licensing Authority, after being satisfied with the information provided and the application would grant permission to import or build an In Vitro diagnostic medical device or may refuse the application, for written reasons, within ninety days or extended period, not exceeding another 30 days, from the date of application: Provided that the Central License Authority, where the information is inadequate in the requirements referred to in the said sub-regulation, will bring the requester in writing within a specified period, for reasons of written record, conditions to be met : Provided that if the applicant did not provide the required information required by the Central Licensing Authority within 90 days from the date of the threat and that Officer is satisfied stipulates that the required information is available to be provided within the prescribed period, and may refuse the request on the grounds of recording.
+The Central Licensing Authority, after being satisfied with the information provided and the application would grant permission to import or build an In Vitro diagnostic medical device or may refuse the application, for written reasons, within ninety days or an extended period, not exceeding another 30 days, from the date of application: Provided that the Central License Authority, where the information is inadequate in the requirements referred to in the said sub-regulation, will bring the requester in writing within a specified period, for reasons of written record, conditions to be met: Provided that if the applicant did not provide the required information required by the Central Licensing Authority within 90 days from the date of the threat and that Officer is satisfied stipulates that the required information is available to be provided within the prescribed period, and may refuse the request on the grounds of recording.

 - Classification of In vitro diagnostic medical devices is done on the basis of risk parameters as per Part II of the first schedule, which is as under: